 The CSR is sent to the desired issuer of the certificate, which represents the so-called Certificate Authority (CA).
 The certificate issuer will generate your X.509 end-entity certificate, which is signed by their respective private key, now associated with the public key contained in the appropriate intermediate or root CA certificate.
 In this way, your end-entity certificate becomes part of the chain of trust guaranteed by the Certification Authority (CA).

 A distinguished name, referred to as DN, consists of a Relative Distinguished Name (RDN) group representing the attribute group.
 When defining a DN, the order of the RDN field is very important.
 It is important to note that it is possible to repeat a single RDN field several times within the DN.
-It must be remembered that the Certificate Authority (CA) is not obliged to issue a certificate with exactly the same DN as defined in the CSR, but the DN can form on the basis of its own rules and data obtained during the previously implemented verification of the user’s identity .
+It must be remembered that the Certificate Authority (CA) is not obliged to issue a certificate with the same DN as defined in the CSR, but the DN can form based on its own rules and data obtained during the previously implemented verification of the user’s identity.

 The choice of the hash algorithm is done from the combo box marked with the “signer digest algorithm”.
 The default choice is SHA-256, which relates to the SHA2 algorithm that has 256 bits at the output or 32 bytes and this is recommended to use for CSR.
-SHA1 is definitely not recommended anymore, and SHA2 with a higher number of bytes at the output (384 and 512) and the SHA3 algorithm are planned for more frequent use in the future.
+SHA1 is not recommended anymore, and SHA2 with a higher number of bytes at the output (384 and 512), and the SHA3 algorithm is planned for more frequent use in the future.

 The keys and their parameters (“signer cipher algorithm” and “signer key index (card)”) can not be changed here and there are already defined on the tab from which you have opened this dialog (“RSA Keys” or “EC Keys”) and their purpose here is only informative.
 If the “RSA Keys” or “EC Keys” from which you opened the CSR dialog, there was no corresponding public key, previously read from the card, on the label indicating the size of the RSA key, The ECDSA curve will be indicated as “Public key not set”.
 When a public key is not set, it is not possible to execute “Sign and Save CSR”, but it is possible to load DN and extensions from an existing CSR or so-called TBS CSR.